Skip to content

 Help output

-$ python manage.py simple_deploy --help
+$ python manage.py deploy --help

-usage: manage.py simple_deploy --platform PLATFORM_NAME
+usage: manage.py deploy

 [--automate-all]